Signed in as:

 filler@godaddy.com

-My professional path has been a meandering one that has brought me to exactly where I’m supposed to be.
+My professional and personal paths have brought me to exactly where I’m supposed to be.

 When I began practice as a new family physician, I was surprised that many of my patients were suffering from symptoms that no pill could fix.
 They were exhausted, but their thyroid and blood counts were normal.
 Their bodies ached but I couldn’t find a lesion.
-Their life felt flat even though everything was fine.
-I desperately wanted to relieve their suffering, but the skills that I learned in medical school weren’t what these patients needed.
+Their life felt flat even though everything was fine and they weren't depressed.
+I desperately wanted to relieve their suffering, but the skills that I learned in medical school weren’t exactly what these patients needed.

-Once I started teaching patients my own wellbeing tools, I was surprised to find that many of them got better.
-As I taught them about the stress response, cognitive distortions, meditation, guided imagery, therapeutic arts, positive psychology, the importance of sleep and much more, their pain, fatigue and mood improved.
+Out of desperation I began sharing my own wellbeing practices with my patients, and to my utter surprise they started to get better.
+As I taught them about the stress response and how their automatic negative thoughts made them feel worse, their symptoms started to lift.
+I taught them to use breathing to activate their parasympathetic nervous system, how to meditate even if they never had tried it before, and how easy it was to try guided imagery with an app on their phone.
+We explored therapeutic arts, positive psychology, manual medicine, the importance of sleep and movement, and much more, and their pain, fatigue, sleep, anxiety, mood, and stress improved.
 Wow!
-This sparked my interest in integrative medicine and I eventually spent more than a decade in that world as the Associate Director and Director of Education of the University of Maryland School of Medicine’s Center for Integrative Medicine.
+This sparked my interest in integrative medicine and I eventually spent more than a decade as the Associate Director and Director of Education of the University of Maryland School of Medicine’s Center for Integrative Medicine.

 Then my 12-year-old daughter fell off a horse and our world turned upside down.